syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/UnboundColumn.md

 N> It is mandatory to specify the `GridColumn.MappingName` for `GridUnboundColumn` with some name to identify the column.
 It is not necessary to define name of field in the data object.

 ## Populating Data for Unbound Column
-The data for unbound column can populate by setting [Expression](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.GridUnboundColumn.html#Syncfusion_WinForms_DataGrid_GridUnboundColumn_Expression) or [Format](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.GridColumnBase.html#Syncfusion_WinForms_DataGrid_GridColumnBase_Format) property or through [QueryUnboundColumnInfo](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html) event.
+The data for unbound column can populate by setting [Expression](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.GridUnboundColumn.html#Syncfusion_WinForms_DataGrid_GridUnboundColumn_Expression) property or through [QueryUnboundColumnInfo](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html) event.

 ### Using Expression
 The arithmetic or logic expression can specify using `Expression` property to compute the display value.
 By default `GridUnboundColumn` evaluates the expression with casing.
 The casing can disable while evaluate the expression by setting [CaseSensitive](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.GridUnboundColumn.html#Syncfusion_WinForms_DataGrid_GridUnboundColumn_CaseSensitive) property to false.